 Hey!
 Thanks for your interest in my PhD research, which I'm currently undertaking in the School of Finance, Economics and Marketing at the Royal Melbourne Institute of Technology (RMIT).

-I started out as a part-time Masters by Research student in March 2018 but throughout the following year and a half, it became pretty clear that my research subject had a greater scope.
+I started out as a part-time Masters by Research student in March 2018.
+A year-and-a-half later and still very much enjoying my subject matter, I was convinced to upgrade the scope of my project.
 So, in February 2020 I completed a Confirmation of Candidature and successfully upgraded to a PhD.